-The paths can be unruly and rocky but you don’t need to be an advanced cyclist.
-The tour is suitable for most people who are up for an adventure in the wild.
+Some of the paths are unruly and rocky, but it is not a problem for those with a little bit of cycling experience – the tour is suitable for most people who are up for an adventure in the wild.

 These are the fish species you are most likely to meet on your fishing trip to Hardangervidda, including their names in Norwegian, German and Latin.